Faith Nomura -Founder

 Dawn Douangsawang has been teaching Pre-K since 2012, and has been at Nomura Preschool since 2017.
 She has a BA in Child Development and an MA in Early Childhood Education.
 Ms. Dawn also has training in the Montesorri method and Montessori teaching experience.
 She enjoys teaching and preparing children for kindergarten in all developmental domains.
 Ms. Dawn is fluent in Khmu, and in her free time enjoys cooking, spending time with her family, reading, and shopping.

-Rosita Simon – Rooster Teacher
+Rosita Simon – Garden Teacher

 Rosi Tabuaniviti – Chicky Teacher